Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Introduction

-Our design takes a ``divide-and-conquer'' approach by viewing compressed sensing through a new ``sparse-graph coding'' lens.
-Our design philosophy is depicted in \figref{fig:idea_diagram} as a cartoon illustration, where we use different colors to distinguish different entries in the sparse vector, namely, we choose {\it red, green} and {\it blue} respectively for the non-zero entries, and {\it white} for zero entries.
+We take a simple but powerful ``divide-and-conquer'' approach to the problem by viewing compressed sensing through a ``sparse-graph coding'' lens.
+Our design philosophy is depicted in \figref{fig:idea_diagram} as a cartoon illustration, where we use different colors to distinguish the entries in the sparse vector, namely, we choose {\it red, green} and {\it blue} respectively for the non-zero entries, and {\it white} for zero entries.
 A conventional design in compressed sensing is to generate weighted linear measurements of the sparse vector through a carefully designed {\it measurement matrix} \cite{baraniuk2007compressive}.
-In this example, all the entries of the measurement matrix are colored in {\it grey} to indicate some arbitrary design and the corresponding measurements are some generic mixtures of {\it red, green} and {\it blue}, as shown in \figref{fig:idea_diagram}-(a).
+In this example, all the entries of the measurement matrix are colored in {\it grey} to indicate an arbitrary design and the corresponding measurements are some generic mixtures of {\it red, green} and {\it blue}, as shown in \figref{fig:idea_diagram}-(a).

 We design the measurement matrix by sparsifying each row of the measurement matrix with zero patterns guided by sparse-graph codes, indicated by the {\it white} spots in \figref{fig:idea_diagram}-(b).
 This new measurement matrix leads to a different set of measurements, where some contain single colors and some contain their mixtures.
 Our design philosophy is to {\it disperse} the signal into multiple single color measurements (e.g., the red color in the first measurement) and {\it peel} them off from color mixtures (e.g., the red-blue mixture in the second measurement and the blue-green mixture in the third measurement) to decode other unknown colors in the spirit of ``divide-and-conquer''.
 By analogy, the use of sparse-graph codes essentially {\it divides} the general sparse recovery problem into multiple sub-problems that can be easily {\it conquered} and synthesized for reconstructions.
-Furthermore, by viewing our design from a coding-theoretic lens, our design can further leverage the properties of sparse-graph codes in terms of both measurement cost (near-capacity-achieving) and computational complexity (fast peeling-based decoding).
+Furthermore, by viewing our design from a coding-theoretic lens, our design can further leverage the properties of sparse-graph codes in terms of both measurement cost (capacity-approaching) and computational complexity (fast peeling-based decoding).
 This leads to a new family of sparse measurement matrices simultaneously featuring low measurement costs and low computational costs.